 There are many other home care options available, including Home Care Packages, which may provide additional support to keep you comfortable at home.

 The first step is to find out more about your options and register with My Aged Care.
-My Aged Care is an Australian Government website and phone line (1800 200 422) providing you with up-to-date information about aged care services (including funded and non-Commonwealth-funded services), how they can be accessed, and the fees involved.
+My Aged Care is an Australian Government website and phone line (1800 200 422) providing you with up-to-date information about services for older people.
+Including Commonwealth-funded and non-funded services, how they can be accessed and the fees involved.